tiagojsag/playbook/guidelines/absences.md

 Record time-off using the "holiday" project and create projects for events you're taking part in.
 This is visible in the timeline in the same way as your project assignments.

 ![image](https://user-images.githubusercontent.com/134055/43245679-11a73f22-90a7-11e8-9e56-5ef4e99d13ac.png)

+## Google Calendar Out of Office

+You can mark yourself as Out of Office using Google Calendar.
+This means, whenever anyone is booking a meeting, they can automatically see that you are away.
+And when a client books a meeting with you, they will get an automatic reply telling them you are on vacation.

+You can set this up by choosing the "out of office" option when creating a new event.
+Select the start/ end dates and write a decline message explaining when you will be back.